chaos-whoi/kinect_container/README.md

 # Kinect Container
 Containerized version of the [iai_kinect2](https://github.com/code-iai/iai_kinect2) repository, used to publish kinect data to ROS.
+Tested on a desktop with Ubuntu 20.04.3 and an Xbox One kinect.

 ## Setup
 + You need `cpk` in order to be able to build and run this project.
 Install `cpk` via `pip3` using the command `pip3 install cpk`.
 For more information on cpk, visit the [cpk repo](https://github.com/afdaniele/cpk)